-In addition to being in the care of a Housemaster or Housemistress, every student is in a Form, and the Form Tutor is an important person with whom students will have daily contact.
-He or she will be responsible for registering students every day, and is there to help, guide and monitor students in conjunction with house staff as they progress in the School.
-Heads of Year manage the tutor system and work closely with Housemasters and Housemistresses with pastoral and academic care of boarders.
+In addition to being in the care of a Housemaster or Housemistress, every pupils is in a Form, and the Form Tutor is an important person with whom students will have daily contact.
+He or she will be responsible for registering pupils every day, and is there to help, guide and monitor students in conjunction with house staff as they progress in the School.
+Heads of Year and Heads of Section manage the tutor system and work closely with Housemasters and Housemistresses with pastoral and academic care of boarders.